You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 You may be feeling angry right now, or sad, or betrayed.
 Don’t worry!
 You are going to be in a better situation than you ever thought possible.
 Stay calm about the loss.
+You are in the midst of a miracle.
 Get excited, about the future!
 The best part of your life is about to begin.

 Think about it.
 In some ways we have all been stuck in dead end jobs that really didn’t allow us to improve our lot in life.
 We now have the opportunity (even though it was not by our choice) to break out and find a position that will allow us to be much happier!
-Employers are desperate to get great qualified employees!
+Employers are desperate to obtain trusted qualified employees!

 Don’t forget: you don’t just have to take any old job.
-Instead, you can now go get the job you have always wanted.
-Yes, this is a little scarry, because others may be counting on you for their support.
-But, don’t look at the negative, but keep your eye on the positive.
+Instead, you can now get the job you’ve always wanted.
+Yes, it’s a little scary, since others may be counting on you for support.
+But, don’t look at the negative.
+Keep your eye on the positive.

 (*** You may wonder where I got this expertise.
 Any questions are answered at the bottom of the article including my position with a professional recruiting firm.)